BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 </p>

 <p>
-It's "Canine Commons Dog Park" — a dog park, and I've never had a dog, but I went nonetheless.
+It's "Canine Commons Dog Park".
+It's a dog park, and I've never had a dog, but I went anyway.
 </p>

 <p>
-This is the entrance to the park:
+This is the entrance:
 ---todo add a photo of the entrance to the park--
 The surroundings are wholly unremarkable, which somehow supported the feeling of divinity to the place.
 TODO: add photo of the entrance of the park.